Final 48 Hours, PSI Test Day, and Retake Planning

 |---|---|

-| One weak high-weight domain | Build a 2-week focused repair plan |
+| One weak high-weight domain | Build a focused 2-week repair plan |

-| Broad low scores | Rebuild from blueprint and core references |
+| Broad low scores | Rebuild from the blueprint and core references |

-| Good knowledge but poor pacing | Add timed blocks and simulation |
+| Good knowledge but poor pacing | Add timed blocks and a full simulation |

-| Anxiety or fatigue pattern | Practice reset skills, sleep plan, and test-day routine |
+| Anxiety or fatigue pattern | Practice reset skills, a sleep plan, and a test-day routine |

 | Drug-name misses | Convert brand-based study to generic-name review |